 - Doctor consultations and prescriptions are very affordable.
 Even if you don’t have medical insurance, still see a doctor if you need to!

-- Consider seeing a pharmacist or calling the Healthline first to get medical advice quickly and see whether it is appropriate to see a doctor
+- Consider seeing a pharmacist or calling Healthline first to get medical advice quickly and see whether it is appropriate to see a doctor

-- Travellers to New Zealand can bring prescribed medication for up to three months through customs, as long as you can show that the medication is prescribed to you.
-Find out more inWhat Do You Need to Declare When Arriving in New Zealand?
+- Travellers to New Zealand can bring prescribed medication for up to three months through customs, as long as they can show that the medication is prescribed to them.
+Find out more in What Do You Need to Declare When Arriving in New Zealand?

 What is a GP?

-A GP is a qualified doctor who can write prescriptions for medication for you and referyou for further tests or specialist treatment if needed.GPs are who you should seek medical advice from if your case is not an emergency.
+A GP is a qualified doctor who can write prescriptions for medication for you and refer you for further tests or specialist treatment if needed.

 Where to Find a GP in New Zealand

-How to Pay for a doctor’s consultation
+How to Pay for a GP Consultation

-Both New Zealand residents and overseas visitors need to pay for seeing a GP in New Zealand.The price for a GP consultation, if you are a non-resident, is usually around NZ$80.
+The price for a GP consultation, if you are a non-resident, is usually around NZ$80.
 This will be paid via the medical centre’s receptionist immediately after your GP consultation.